Standard Sale and Purchase Agreement NZ

 - Invasive testing cannot be done without the owner’s consent

 Read the building report clause closely to prevent problems

-Whether you are the seller or the buyer, it is important to read the building report clause carefully.
+Whether you are the seller or the buyer, it is important to read the clause carefully.
 This is especially important if the potential buyer has added a separate clause.

-As a buyer you should think carefully about accepting anything other than the standard building clause.
+As a buyer, you should consider accepting anything other than the standard building clause.
 You should consider issues that put you under undue pressure.
-For example, the clause might state that the report will be accepted by the buyer if you do not respond within a certain number of days.
+For example, the clause might state that the buyer will accept the report if you do not respond within a certain number of days.
 Or you might have to give the seller a chance to rectify any issues.
-If you want the building inspection done by someone specific you may also need to alter the clause.
+If you want the building inspection done by someone specific, you may also need to alter the clause.

 How do I get a builders report?

 Your builders' report should be done by an independent person who is a qualified inspector.
 Whether you are the buyer or the seller, using an independent qualified inspector ensures that the building report is comprehensive and without prejudice.

 The report will cover the interior and exterior of the property, looking at areas where issues can occur such as the roof, flashings, and subfloor and checks on electrics and plumbing through moisture testing.

 Usually, you will get a written report, but if you need a result quickly, you can ask for a verbal report.